Daniel Robinson (Neighbours): Departure

 On 16 April 2016, Daniel Kilkelly and Sophie Dainty of Digital Spy confirmed Daniel would be leaving the show, alongside Imogen on 26 April.
 Phillipps told Sarah Ellis of Inside Soap that it was not his decision to leave Neighbours, and that producers had chosen to write out Daniel so he and Imogen could go together.
 He explained, "So much negative stuff had happened that the show wanted something positive to come out of it – so with Imogen going, the only real option was for Daniel to go, too."

 After Imogen is offered a job in Los Angeles, Daniel is "thrilled" for her and feels like something positive has come along at the right time, following the death of her brother.
 When they realise that in order for Daniel to go with her, they would need a spouse visa, so Daniel proposes.
 Daniel and Imogen attempt to get married in secret, but Imogen's parents find out and organise a wedding at Number 22.
 Phillipps said, "I think the writers also wanted to create a parallel with Daniel leaving Ramsay Street after getting married, just like his parents Scott and Charlene did."
 He added that there was possibility Daniel could return to Erinsborough in the future, especially as he had to fix his relationship with Paul.

+Phillipps reprised his role in 2023 upon the reboot of Neighbours, alongside Kaplan, to support Paul while his now ex-wife, Terese, gets re-married.
+Daniel's return spans across three episodes.
+Phillipps explained that he had been contacted by Neighbours producers and asked to "pop back to the show" for a few episodes.
+He described feeling "honoured and excited" to return to the serial and thanked Dennis and Kaplan for working with him again.